simon376/cv_project/README.md

 # 3D Scene Animator
-Group Project for Visual Computing @ UA
+Group Project for Visual Computing @ Universidade de Aveiro

  The application allows the visualization of various 3D objects, which can be inserted in the desired place inside a SceneGraph.